 - If either or both the parents have a habit of smoking, drug or alcohol abuse, then co-sleeping is known to pose severe health risks.

-- Once the baby is used to sleep with the parents, it will be difficult for her to sleep independently at a later point.
+- Once the baby is used to sleeping with the parents, it will be difficult for her to sleep independently at a later point.

 - Conditions like separation, divorce or death of any parent could leave the child in a deeply disturbing situation.